HealthCatalyst/documentation/HCRTools/templates/getting-started/FAQ.md

 ## How does HCRTools focus on healthcare?

 HCTools differs from other machine learning packages in that it focuses on data issues specific to healthcare.
-This means that we pay attention to longitudinal questions, offer easy solutions specific to data with imbalanced classes, and provide easy connections and deployment to SQL Server.
+This means that we pay attention to longitudinal questions, offer an easy way to do risk-adjusted comparisons, and provide easy connections and deployment to SQL Server.

 ## Who started this project?